Student council: Norway

 All schools in Norway are required by law to have a student council elected by the students.
-The aim of student council is usually to improve their school through encouraging social, cultural and other extracurricular events in the local community.
+The aim of student council is usually to improve their school through encouraging social, cultural, and other extracurricular events in the local community.
 The student councils in Norway are governed by a Board of Directors which is either elected directly or by the student council.

 Pakistan

 In Pakistan, Student Councils are being introduced in many Private and Public Schools.
-Student council are playing an important role in Pakistani schools.
+Student councils are playing an important role in Pakistani schools.

-A Student council in Pakistan may be elected, nominated or selected after interview or written examination or both, but can also be based on academic behaviour or discipline.
+A Student council in Pakistan may be elected, nominated, or selected after an interview or written examination or both, but can also be based on academic behaviour or discipline.

-Sometimes council members are elected based on general elections and if the teacher voted on a good student based on records and grades.
+Sometimes council members are elected based on general elections, and if the teacher voted on a good student based on records and grades.